Threat perception to Swami Chakrapani being regularly assessed, HC told | Law-Order

 The high court had earlier directed the Centre, represented through central government standing counsel Ajay Digpaul, and the Delhi Police to assess the threat perception of the petition and file replies.

-Petitioner Chakrapani, National President of the Sant Mahasabha and Akhil Bharat Mahasabha, contended that his security was reduced from the 'Z' category to the 'X' category in September 23, 2021, without giving prior intimation and assigning any reasons.
+Petitioner Chakrapani, National President of the Sant Mahasabha and Akhil Bharat Mahasabha, contended that his security was reduced from the 'Z' category to 'X' category on September 23, 2021, without giving prior intimation and assigning any reasons.

 The petition, through advocate Rajesh Raina, said the security cover was downgraded arbitrarily and unjustly leaving the life, limb, and property of the petitioner in danger.